Our clinic is staffed by Bethany Kelly.

 Check Out Policy

 The clinic is available for illnesses or injuries that occur DURING school hours.
 If a student it too ill to remain at school, a parent/guardian will be contacted to pick up the child.
 The clinic must get parent/guardian permission before releasing any student to anyone other that the parent/guardian UNLESS IT IS AN EMERGENCY.

-Taking medication (prescribed and over-the-counter) during school hours is discouraged, but if the student needs medication at school, a parent/guardian must complete a Gwinnett County Adminstration of Medication Form (form is available on the link to the left).
+Taking medication (prescribed and over-the-counter) during school hours is discouraged, but if the student needs medication at school, a parent/guardian must complete a GCPS Administration of Medication Form (form is available from the school clinic).
 All medications MUST be in the original container and stored in the clinic.
 Medication in baggies or envelopes will not be accepted.
-All medications must be brought to the clinic by a parent/guardian.
+All medication must be brought to the clinic by a parent/guardian.
 This includes cough drops.

 Students carrying prescribed inhalers with them throughout the day must have a Gwinnett County Asthma Plan Form signed by a parent/guardian and a physician on file in the clinic.
-Form is available on the link to the left.
+The form is available from the school clinic.

 Epinephrine (Epi-Pen) is a cardiac drug and must be stored in the clinic.
 If it is medically necessary for an Epi-Pen to be carried by a student throughout the day, rather than stored in the clinic, proper documentation MUST be on file in the clinic.
-Additional documentation for students requiring an Epi-Pen include an Allergy Emergency Plan and a Hypodermic Injection Consent Form, signed by a parent/guardian (forms are available at the link to the left).
+Additional documentation for students requiring an Epi-Pen include an Allergy Emergency Plan and a Hypodermic Injection Consent Form, signed by a parent/guardian.
+The form is available from the school clinic.

-Questions or concerns regarding COVID-19, please call the clinic at 678-714-5778 or email Ms. Garland directly at email@example.com
+Questions or concerns regarding COVID-19, please call the clinic at 678-714-5778 or email Ms. Kelly directly at email@example.com